illuin-tech/ovh-db-backup/README.md

 Minimal script to trigger the dump of a [OVH Web Cloud Database](https://www.ovhcloud.com/en/web-cloud/databases/), then wait for its availability.
 This script does *NOT* work with a [Public Cloud Database](https://www.ovhcloud.com/en/public-cloud/databases/)).

-This script is meant for usage as a Kubernetes `Job` triggered before deployment using Helm or Argo hooks.
+This script is meant for usage as a Kubernetes `Job` triggered before deployment using Helm or Argo hooks (see example below).

 ## Config